ringvold/pidash/README.md

 ## How to use

-1. Download the binary for your platform from the [releases page](https://github.com/ringvold/pidash/releases) (or build form source for other platforms).
+1. Download the binary for your platform from the [releases page](https://github.com/ringvold/pidash/releases) (or build form source for other platforms)
 2. Configure the transit stops to get information about in `pi-dash.yml`
 3. Put `pi-dash.yml` it in the same folder as the binary.
-See `pi-dash.yml.sample` for config example.
+See `pi-dash.yml.sample` for config example
+4. Run the binary: `./pi-dash`
+5. Open http://localhost:8081 in a browser

 ## Motivation